KH40-khoast40/AniMasa/README.md

 # Ani:Masa
 MMD shader that is specifically made for Animasa Miku model to recreate how it originally looked like in Animation:Master (A:M) program, before being ported to MMD

+# Usage
+I've made all the materials needed for standard Animasa Miku models that come with MMD.
+There are 2 emd files that come with the shader: **Miku_Hatsune.emd** and **Miku_Hatsune_Ver2.emd**.
+You just have to apply them to the Animasa Miku model that share the same name with the emd
+- The difference between the 2 emd files is just the order of the material.
+Since Animasa Miku ver1 and ver2 have slightly different material order, applying the emd wrong would mess up which fx goes to which material

 # Notices
 - The shader has no shadow casting
 - The shader shades the model based on camera angle, light direcion sliders don't affect it